-Programme of study for Doctor of Philosophy – Cyber-Physical Systems for Medicines and Development Manufacturing 2024/25
+Programme of study for Doctor of Philosophy – Cyber-Physical Systems for Medicines and Development Manufacturing Programme of study for Doctor of Philosophy – Cyber-Physical Systems for Medicines and Development Manufacturing 2026/27

 Introduction

-This programme is delivered as part of the EPSRC Centre for Doctoral Training in CEDAR (Cyber-Physical Systems for Medicines and Development Manufacturing), and is delivered in partnership with University of Strathclyde (lead partner), University of Sheffield and Imperial College, London.
+This programme is delivered as part of the EPSRC Centre for Doctoral Training (CDT) in Cyber-Physical Systems for Medicines and Development Manufacturing (CEDAR), and is delivered in partnership with University of Strathclyde (lead partner), University of Sheffield and Imperial College, London.

 Entry requirements